See also Warning section.

 Children should not be given this medication by opening the capsules and sprinkling it on applesauce.
 There is a risk that a child may chew the drug/food mixture, which can result in a fatal overdose of morphine.
 Talk to your doctor or pharmacist for more details.

-Before you start taking/using this medication, ask your doctor or pharmacist if you should stop or change the dose of your other narcotic medication(s).
-For added pain relief, your doctor may direct you to also take quick-acting narcotic or non-narcotic pain medications (such as acetaminophen, ibuprofen).
-Ask your doctor or pharmacist if you have any questions about using this medication safely with other drugs.
+Before you start taking this medication, ask your doctor or pharmacist if you should stop or change how you use your other opioid medication(s).
+Other pain relievers (such as acetaminophen, ibuprofen) may also be prescribed.
+Ask your doctor or pharmacist about using morphine safely with other drugs.

 When this medication is used for a long time, it may not work as well.
 Talk with your doctor if this medication stops working well.